manugarri/raspberry_reminder/README.md

 If you have the following:

-1. A raspberry pi, connected to your wifi network
+1. A raspberry pi, connected to your wifi network.
+I also have the [sense hat]https://www.raspberrypi.org/products/sense-hat/) module.
+If you dont have it you can remove the `sense` related code.
 2. A speaker connected to the Raspberry
 3. Python